Brigid-Chepkemoi/password-locker/README.md

 The user is able to;

-- View username
+- View username.

-- View credentials
+- View credentials.

-- Create new credentials for accounts
+- Create new credentials for accounts.

-- Modify their credentials by deleting
+- Modify their credentials by deleting.

-- Copy credentials to clipboard
+- Copy credentials to clipboard.

 ## Technologies